 If you want a simple way to get more points for the purchases you're going to make anyway, you'd have a hard time finding a better choice than .

 The rewards program is hands-down the card's best feature.
 Between rounding up points and the redemption bonus, you can earn more points coming and going.

-The fact that you pay no annual fee and you get extras like Private Pass access just
+The fact that you pay no annual fee and you get extras like Private Pass access just add to its appeal.

 This card wouldn't make sense, however, if you're more focused on earning cash back or travel rewards.